MicrosoftDocs/memdocs/memdocs/intune/protect/epm-support-approved.md

 With Microsoft Intune **Endpoint Privilege Management (EPM)** your organization’s users can run as a standard user (without administrator rights) and complete tasks that require elevated privileges.
 Tasks that commonly require administrative privileges are application installs (like Microsoft 365 Applications), updating device drivers, and running certain Windows diagnostics.

+This article explains how to use the **support approved** file *elevation type* in your Endpoint Privilege Management [Windows elevation rules policies](../protect/epm-policies.md#windows-elevation-rules-policy).

+The support-approved elevation process gives you more control over sensitive files than other elevation rule types, but it also requires Intune administrators to manage which files can run as elevated on a case-by-case basis.

-When you use the *support approved* file elevation type for Endpoint Privilege Management (EPM), Intune prompts a device user to submit a request when they attempt to run a file in an administrator context.
-An Intune admin must review and approve the elevation request before the file is eligible to run by the user in the elevated context.
-To approve requests, an admins account must have extra permissions that are specific to the review and approval task.
+When a user tries to run a file in an elevated context, and that file is managed by the *support approved* file elevation type, Intune shows a prompt to the user to submit an elevation request.
+The elevation request is then sent to Intune for review by an Intune admin.
+When an admin approves the elevation request, the user on the device is informed, and the file can then be run in the elevated context.
+To approve requests, the Intune admin's account must have extra permissions that are specific to the review and approval task.

-The support-approved elevation process provides you with more control for sensitive files.
-With this elevation type you can manage which files you allow to run as elevated on a case-by-case basis.

 Applies to:

 - Windows 10
 - Windows 11

-## About support approved elevation requests
+## About support approved elevations

-EPM elevation rule policies that you configure for *support approved* elevations are similar to those created for the other elevation types.
-They have a few differences that can require extra planning.
+Use EPM policies with the *support approved* elevation type for files that need an admin's approval before they can run with higher access.
+They're similar to other EPM  elevation rules, but they have some differences that need extra planning.

 > [!TIP]
 >